hawkchen/GettingStartedMvvm/automatic_ui_controlling/abstracting_the_view.md

 According to above analysis, the ViewModel should have 3 variables for above states and one method for the behavior.
-In ZK, creating a ViewModel is like creating a POJO, and it exposes its states like JavaBean's properties through setter and getter methods.
+In ZK, creating a ViewModel is just like creating a POJO, and it exposes its states like JavaBean's properties through setter and getter methods.
 The search method implements search logic with service class and updates the property "carList".